top of page

 Project Background

 This is a case study from my Google UX Design course.
 The goal was to come up with a project that has a social impact.
-I decided to create a course to teach high schoolers entry level concepts in financial literacy
+I decided to create a course to teach high schoolers entry level concepts in financial literacy.

 Time Frame

-8 weeks
+4 weeks

 My Role